An Alabama Landlord's

 Why Choose Us

-1. We are Alabama-Specific.
+We are Alabama Specific

 Alabama is a unique state and so is its landlord/tenant law.
-Sarah Taggart, P.C. has filed over 14,000 eviction cases throughout the state of Alabama.
+Sarah Taggart, P.C. has filed over 15,000 eviction cases throughout the state of Alabama.

-2. We are Landlord-Focused.
+We are Landlord-Focused.

 Our firm is narrowly focused on just serving the needs of an Alabama landlord.
 Our legal advice is both seasoned and affordable — this is all we do.